Related YoLinux Tutorials:

 Photo Tips for SfM:

-- Every part to be reconstructed should be visible on at least 3 images
+- Every part to be reconstructed should be visible on at least 3 images from three distinct but not radically different viewpoints

 - Focused (not blurred) images are best